Houston Airport Guide

 - Economy class passengers can pay to use one of the first class lounges.
 See Airport Lounges in the airport guide below for locations and rates.

 For more information about the services and facilities available, scroll down to continue exploring our Houston Intercontinental Airport Guide.
+Send us your airport tips to help us keep this information up to date.

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.